-This report is intended for the use of the Audit Committee.
+This report is intended solely for the use of the Audit Committee and should not be distributed without our prior consent.
 We accept no responsibility to a third party who uses this communication.

-We have been engaged to express an audit opinion on the consolidated financial statements of the City of Peterborough ("the City") for the year ended December 31, 2012.
+We have been engaged to express an audit opinion on the consolidated financial statements of the City of Peterborough ("the City") for the year ended December 31, 2015.
 Canadian Auditing Standards ("CAS") require that we communicate the following information with you in relation to your audit.